mag2323/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Don't just count your directories, make your directories count.
 Write a script that counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account.Hidden directories should be counted
+12. What’s new
+Create a script that displays the 10 newest files in the current directory.
+Requirements:One file per line.
+Sorted from the newest to the oldest